bottkars/terraforming-dps/terraforming-aws/README.md

 # Terraforming AWS: deploy AVE, DDVE and more from AWS Marketplace

-This Modules ca deply DellEMC PowerProtect DataDomain Virtual Edition and Avamar Virtual edition to AWS using terraform.
+This Modules can deploy Dell PowerProtect DataDomain Virtual Edition, PowerProtect DataManager, Networker Virtual Edition and Avamar Virtual edition to AWS using terraform.
-Instance Sizes and Disk Count/Size will be auomatically evluated my specifying a ddve_ype and ave_type.
+Instance Sizes and Disk Count/Size will be automatically evaluated my specifying a ddve_type and ave_type.

-Individual Moduleswill be called from main by evaluating create_xxx Variables
+Individual Modules will be called from main by evaluating  Variables

-## Requirements

 ## Requirements